theory/justatheory/content/post/past/culture/good-at-doing-things.md

 ### What School for Most Children is About

 Remember the lists of what children and teachers consider important?
 Doing well on standardized tests is not in the top 10.
-It’s \#23, according to teachers.
+It's \#23, according to teachers.

 Those that receive the most attention int he classroom? \#1; Helping students do well on standardized tests!